JeremyAnsel/xwa_hooks/README.md

 ## xwa_hook_mission_objects

-This hook permits to replace mission objects and to enable crafts turrets.
+This hook permits to replace mission objects and to enable crafts turrets and adds objects profiles.

 ## xwa_hook_mission_tie

-This hook permits to override the data of mission files.
+This hook permits to override the data of mission files and adds stats profiles.

 ## xwa_hook_music